-Confidentiality of health records must be maintained to protect Head Start/Early Head Start children and families.
+Confidentiality of child, family and health records must be maintained to protect Head Start/Early Head Start children and families.
 All correspondence, discussions, staffings and records are to remain confidential.
 The Head Start/Early Head Start will follow Health Insurance Portability and Availability Act (HIPAA) standards and procedures for keeping child and family information private and secure.

-- 1. Health records must be stored under lock and key and kept away from public access to prevent unauthorized review. - 2.
+- 1. Child, Family and Health records must be stored under lock and key and kept away from public access to prevent unauthorized review. - 2.
 Information may not be shared with unauthorized persons without the specific consent of the parent. - 3.
 Telephone requests for information are not acceptable unless the parent has previously authorized the release of this information, or witnessed telephone consent (by use of an extension line). - 4.
 Information collected by others and forwarded to the Head Start/Early Head Start staff with parental consent becomes part of the child's record and thus becomes the burden of confidentiality for the Head Start/Early Head Start program. - 5.
 All Release of Information forms completed by Head Start should be properly logged in the computer under Head Start share.

 All Release of Information forms to health providers that are completed by Early Head Start (EHS) will be given to EHS staff. - 6.
 Parents have a right to see all information in their child's file at any time. - 7.
 On the Release of Information form, parents will be made aware of the nature and type of all information collected and how it will be used. - 8.
 Parents may ask to speak to the staff in confidence.
 The staff must receive this information in a responsible, confidential manner.
-This is particularly true in relationship to child abuse.
-The staff's primary responsibility is to protect the child.
+This is particularly true in cases of suspected child abuse/neglect.
+The staff's primary responsibility is to protect the child. - 9.
+A File Access sheet is to be signed by any staff member who accesses the child's folder and who does not routinely work with the folders. - 10.
+Head Start/Early Head Start staff will receive training concerning confidentiality of records and information.